hernanponcedeleon/Dat3M/README.md

 You can also run Dartagnan from the console:

 ```
-java -jar dartagnan/target/dartagnan-3.0.0.jar -cat <CAT file> [-t <target>] -i <program file> [options]
+java -jar dartagnan/target/dartagnan-3.0.0.jar <CAT file> <program file>
 ```

-The `-cat` option specifies the path to the CAT file.
+Options take the form `--key=value` and are listed here.

-For programs written in `.c` and `.bpl`, `<target>` specifies the architectures to which the program will be compiled.
-It must be one of the following:
+- `program.processing.compilationTarget` is required for programs written in `.c` and `.bpl`.
+It specifies the architectures to which the program will be compiled.
+It must be one of `none`, `tso`, `power`, `arm` or `arm8`.
-- none
-- tso
-- power
-- arm
-- arm8

 Program written in `.litmus` format do not require such option.

-Other optional arguments include:
-- `-a, --alias`: specifies the alias-analysis used.
+- `program.analysis.alias`: specifies the alias-analysis used.
 Option `andersen` (the default one) uses a control-flow-insensitive method.
 Option `cfs` uses a control-flow-sensitive method.
 Option `none` performs no alias analysis.
-- `-unroll`: unrolling bound for the BMC (default is 1).
+- `program.processing.loopUnroll`: unrolling bound for the BMC (default is 1).
-- `-solver`: specifies which SMT solver to use as a backend.
+- `solver`: specifies which SMT solver to use as a backend.
 Since we use [JavaSMT](https://github.com/sosy-lab/java-smt), several SMT solvers are supported depending on the OS and the used SMT logic (default is Z3).
-- `-method`: specifies which solving method to use.
+- `method`: specifies which solving method to use.
 Options `incremental` (the default one) and `assume` solve a monolithic formula using incremental/assume-based SMT solving.
 Option `refinement` uses a customized solver for memory consistency.
+- `timeout` accepts the number of seconds for the solving process.

 Dartagnan supports input non-determinism, assumptions and assertions using the [SVCOMP](https://sv-comp.sosy-lab.org/2020/index.php) commands `__VERIFIER_nondet_X`, `__VERIFIER_assume` and `__VERIFIER_assert`.